Who are we?

 A community of practice.

-Founded in 2003, Sympara is a multifaith/interspiritual community of practice.
-We are "traveling companions," people who choose to be friends for the journey.
-Our members live across the United States, pursuing vocations in education, business, politics, social services, and the healing arts.
-Through a common "rule," which includes daily prayer and contemplative reading, we discern our part in the "tikkun olam," the healing of the world.
+Founded in 2003 as a community of practice, Sympara connects "traveling companions," people who choose to be friends for the journey.
+We come from different faith and spiritual traditions, and we pursue a variety of vocations in education, business, politics, social services, and the healing arts.
+Through a common "rule of life," which includes prayer and contemplative reading, we discern our part in the "tikkun olam," the healing of the world.

 Our inspiration.